 Faculty Voting Rights

-The voting faculty in the election of University-level, councils and committees shall be all regular faculty, health professions faculty, and FRIB/NSCL faculty.
-Voting faculty also includes full-time fixed-term faculty who have served at least three consecutive years and full-time academic specialists who have served at least three consecutive years.
-Voting faculty must be engaged in academic activities of the university.
+The voting faculty in the election of University-level councils and committees shall be all regular faculty, health professions faculty, and FRIB/NSCL faculty.
+Voting faculty also includes full-time fixed-term faculty and full-time academic specialists.

 Full-time shall be defined as a workload equal to or greater than a 0.9 full-time equivalent.